2.2 Summary of material accounting policy information

 This note provides a list of the material accounting policies adopted in the preparation of these financial statements.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

-Revenue is measured at the Transaction price i.e. an amount that reflects the consideration, to which an entity expects to be entitled in exchange for transferring goods or services to customers, excluding amounts collected on behalf of third parties.
+Revenue is recognised upon transfer of control of promised products or services to the customer at the amount of Transaction price i.e. an amount that reflects the consideration, to which an entity expects to be entitled in exchange for transferring goods or services to customers, excluding amounts collected on behalf of third parties.
 Revenue is recognised as and when each distinct performance obligation is satisfied.
+The Company evaluates its exposure to significant risks and reward associated with the revenue arrangements in order to determine its position of a principal or an agent in this regard.

 Service revenue from activation and installation for certain customers, and associated acquisition costs are amortised over the period of agreement/ lock in period since the date of activation of service.

-Deferred contract costs are incremental costs of obtaining a contract which are recognised as contract assets and amortised over average customer life.
+Deferred contract costs are incremental costs of obtaining a contract which are recognized as contract assets and amortized over average customer life.
 However, such incremental costs are recognised as expense if the amortisation period of the asset that the entity would have otherwise recognised is one year or less.

 For accounting policy of interconnect revenues, refer note 2.2(b).